DataDog/documentation/content/en/tracing/faq_apm.md

 {{% collapse-content title="There is an unexpected increase in ingested/indexed spans on the Plan and Usage page" level="h4" %}}

-Spikes in data ingestion and indexing can be a result of multiple things(share some reasons.. from reasonX to reasonY).
-To dive into what specifically might be causing this increase, use the [estimated usage metrics][11]:
+Spikes in data ingestion and indexing can be caused by various factors.
+To dive into what specifically might be causing this increase, use the [APM Traces Estimated Usage metrics][11]:

 | USAGE TYPE | METRIC | DESCRIPTION |
 | ------- | ------------ |------------ |
 | APM Indexed Spans     | `datadog.estimated_usage.apm.indexed_spans` | Total number of spans indexed by tag-based retention filters.|
 | APM Ingested Spans     | `datadog.estimated_usage.apm.ingested_spans`| Total number of ingested spans. |

+The [APM Traces Usage dashboard][17] contains several widget groups displaying high-level KPIs and additional usage information.

 {{% /collapse-content %}}